Impact of the September 11 attacks on the entertainment industry

 The September 11 attacks in the United States in 2001 had a significant impact on broadcast and venue entertainment businesses, prompting cancellations, postponements, and changes in content.
-In the United States and several other countries, planned television screenings of films and fictional programs where terrorism, plane crashes, bombs, or other related disasters that were the primary subject were postponed or cancelled.
+In the United States and several other countries, planned television screenings of films and television shows depicting terrorism, plane crashes, bombs, or other related disasters as the primary subject were postponed or cancelled.

 Films

-Numerous films that were in production were cancelled, and many films were edited.
+Numerous films that were in production were cancelled, some due to the aftermath of the September 11 attacks, which prevented the shooting or reshooting of some scenes.
+Many films that were filmed before the collapse were edited.
 There were various reasons given for the alterations, including keeping material up-to-date, as a gesture of respect for those who died, and to avoid trauma for those emotionally affected by the attack.
-There are also many films which notably were not edited.
+There are also many films which were notably not edited.

-Roughly 45 films were edited or postponed because of the September 11 attacks.
+Roughly 45 films were edited or postponed due to the September 11 attacks.

 Edited films

 With the World Trade Center removed

 A teaser trailer for Spider-Man was recalled, as it featured Spider-Man capturing a helicopter filled with criminals in a web spun between the Twin Towers.
-A poster with the World Trade Center reflected in Spider-Man's eye was also recalled, while the short teaser trailer of the film also removed the towers from Spider-Man's eye reflection.
+A poster with the World Trade Center reflected in Spider-Man's eye was also recalled, while the film's short teaser trailer also removed the towers from Spider-Man's eye reflection.
 Sony removed any mentions of the Twin Towers from the teaser images and trailer on the website.
 A shot of the World Trade Center (WTC) was deleted from the film, but it can be found on the Sony Stock Footage website.
 The home video release of A Knight's Tale had the Spider-Man trailer removed as well.
 Two scenes were added to the film in response to the attacks: in the first, a group of New Yorkers attack the Green Goblin over the Queensboro Bridge, with one saying, "You mess with Spidey, you mess with New York!", and another saying "You mess with one of us, you mess with all of us!".
 The second, a scene of Spider-Man hanging onto a flagpole with a large American flag, was seen in later trailers and at the end of the film.

 The WTC was digitally deleted from skyline shots in Zoolander, which was theatrically released nearly three weeks after the attacks.
 However, the Twin Towers were later restored for the 2016 Blu-ray release.